bguiomar/Guio-s-Shelter/README.md

 ### Development

-Run `npm run start` in project directory to start the Express server on port 5000 In another terminal, do cd client and run yarn start to start the client in development mode with hot reloading in port 3000.
+Run `npm run start` in project directory to start the Express server on port 5000 In another terminal, do cd client and run `npm run start` to start the client in development mode with hot reloading in port 3000.

-### Routes creation
+### Routes Explanation:

 We need 3 for the project: `animalCard.js`, `images.js` and `index.js`.